Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 2025

-National Brain Gene Registry: 13 SETD5 Patients -- New Brain and Musculoskeletal Features Documented
+National Brain Gene Registry: 13 SETD5 Patients, with New Brain and Musculoskeletal Features Documented

-What was studied: Researchers used the National Brain Gene Registry to identify and analyze 13 individuals with SETD5 Syndrome, aged 2 to 37 years.
-The study documented genetic variants and clinical features, including features not previously described in the literature.
+Researchers used the National Brain Gene Registry to find and analyze 13 individuals with SETD5 Syndrome ranging in age from 2 to 37 years.
+The study recorded their genetic variants and clinical features, including features that had not been described in the published SETD5 literature before.

 • Brain structural differences were identified in some participants, a feature not well-documented in prior SETD5 studies.